ibm-cloud-docs/Backup/install-backup-client-linux.md

 2. Select **Devices** > **Device List** from the main menu to see the list of available server devices.
 3. Find the device for which you purchased the {{site.data.keyword.backup_notm}} service, and make a note of its public IP address.
   - This IP address is to be used when you log in to the device from the command line.
 In the command that is shown in Step 5, replace <publicIpAddress> with the actual public IP address.
-4. Click the arrow to display more information about the device, including the user name and the password.
+4. Click Passwords to display the Password manager, and see the user names and the passwords that are associated with the account.
-  - If the password is not displayed, you can reveal it by clicking **Show Password**.
-The user name and password are used in the next step to log in to the test device.
-Replace `<user name>` with the actual user name.
 5. Log in to the target device by entering the following command from the command line.
    ```
    ssh <user name>@<publicIpAddress>